 NEW BRUNSWICK—The efforts of more than 100 dedicated cyclists and others in the this year’s Century for the Cure bike ride, has resulted in $110,000 being given to the Cancer Institute of New Jersey (CINJ) Foundation.

 STATE – New Jersey Blood Services, a division of the New York Blood Center calls upon the community to donate blood.
 Blood drive cancellations due to recent storms, coupled with unusually high demands from regional hospitals, have impacted Rh-negative blood supplies, especially type O-negative.

 STATE—Applications for the 2010 National Multiple Sclerosis Society Scholarship Program are now available at www.nationalMSsociety.org/scholarship.

 STATE—To reach more individuals through the increased usage of social media networks, the New Jersey Department of Health and Senior Services (DHSS) has created a Facebook page to share the latest information regarding H1N1 influenza and vaccine with New Jersey residents.

 According to the experts at The Skin Cancer Foundation, there are five important reasons to give up tanning in the new year:

 At the beginning of a new year, many Americans try to get healthy and kick bad habits.
 If you smoke, quitting should be at the top of your list.

-SOUTH PLAINFIELD—The Middlesex County Public Health Department will administer 5,000 H1N1 vaccinations to individuals within specified target groups from 2 to 8 p.m. on Jan.
-7, 2010 at the South Plainfield PAL Building, 1250 Maple Avenue.
+SOUTH PLAINFIELD—The Middlesex County Public Health Department will administer 5,000 H1N1 vaccinations to the general public (ages 6 months and older) from 2 to 8 p.m. on Thursday, Jan.
+7, at the South Plainfield PAL Building, 1250 Maple Avenue.